RWS-CFNS/cap-dab-server/README.md

 A stream consists of one or more service components, which refer to for instance an audio stream and a data stream. cap-dab-server limits

+TODO image of the relation between streams, services, subchannels and components

 ## Ensemble
 First, let us configure our ensemble.
-To do this, start cap-dab-server by
+1. Start cap-dab-server by running:
-running:
 ```
 $ ./main.py
 ```

-You'll be presented with several options, let's navigate to `DAB` > `Ensemble` first.
-Here, configure your Country and Ensemble Label.
+2. You'll be presented with several options, let's navigate to `DAB` > `Ensemble` first.
+Here, change your Country and Ensemble Label from the defaults where needed.

-In section 'Alarm announcements', we'll configure which announcement will switch to which stream.
+In section 'Alarm announcements', we'll configure which announcement will switch to which stream later.

+---
+**IMPORTANT*

+When navigating back to `DAB Configuration`, make sure to press `Save` to save your configured changes and restart the DAB server.

+---

 ## Services and Streams
 When cap-dab-server is first started, a simple ensemble is automatically configured, but services and stream have to be added manually before you can begin broadcasting.

 Let's add a stream first.
-From the main menu, go to `DAB` > `Streams` > `Add`.
+1. From the main menu, go to `DAB` > `Streams` > `Add`.
-Enter a simple identifier for the stream such as `sub-audio`.
+2. Enter a simple identifier for the stream such as `sub-audio`.
-Now, set the stream source by selecting `Stream Input`.
+3. Now, set the stream source by selecting `Stream Input`.
 Let's make this a DAB+ stream.
 Navigate to `DAB+` with the arrow keys and press `Spacebar` to select.
    `Return` will move to the next screen.
-Select the input source type, choose GStreamer to use a HTTP webstream for example.
+4. Select the input source type, choose GStreamer to use a HTTP webstream for example.
-In the next screen, enter the path (for File and FIFO) or the GSTURI (for GStreamer).
+5. In the next screen, enter the path (for File and FIFO) or the GSTURI (for GStreamer).
 In our example, we'll use a local VLC instance streaming a playlist on 127.0.0.1:1234.
 Enter `http://127.0.0.1:1234` and press `Return`.
+6. We are all done for now.
    The remaining options can be modified later, but the defaults are relatively sane.

 Let's add a new service now.
-Navigate back to `DAB Configuration` and go to `Services` > `Add`.
-Enter a identifier such as `srv-audio`.
-For the service ID, use any value, such as `dab`.
-Now, select the stream we've just created.
+1. Navigate back to `DAB Configuration` and go to `Services` > `Add`.
+2. Enter a identifier such as `srv-audio` and press `Return`.
+3. For the service ID, use any value, such as `dab` and press `Return`.
+4. In the next screen, select the stream we've just created.
+5. All done for now.
-From here, you can optionally configure any other service parameters.
+   From here, you can optionally configure any other service parameters if you desire.

+---
+**IMPORTANT*

-When navigating back to `DAB Configuration`, make sure to press `Save` to save our configured changes and restart the DAB server.
+When navigating back to `DAB Configuration`, make sure to press `Save` to save your configured changes and restart the DAB server.

+---

 ## Broadcasting
 From the main menu, check that